Jonbas/LocalShops/README.md

 Still TODO
 -----------

+* selling sponge crashes game with /shop sell command (item not already in shop)
 * make sure every command has a response to the player
 * Add shop move command
 * be able to set unlimited stock